nedrysoft/dmgee/contributing.md

 #### Singletons

-* Singletons may be used where appropriate, for example the MainWindow of the application may be accessed through a singleton which provides access to the object across the project easily.
+* Singletons may be used where appropriate, for example, the MainWindow of the application may be accessed through a singleton which provides access to the object across the project easily.
 * Singletons must use the C++11 pattern.

 ```c++